preciofishbone/OmniaDocs/quality-management/author/process-library/index.rst

 .. image:: archived-processes.png

 You can search the list and sort it by using the headings.
-A process can be restored by clicking the icon to the far right, and thus be available in the main list.
+A process can be restored by clicking the icon to the far right, and thus be available in the main list for editing and publishing.

 .. image:: restore-archived.png